Invoice approval workflow for accounts payable teams: a complete guide

 01 / 08

-What is a document approval workflow?
+What is an invoice approval workflow?

 A document approval workflow is the rule-based system that takes a document from arrival to a recorded binding decision (approve, reject, or send back).
 It replaces ad-hoc routing over email or chat with explicit, auditable rules.
 Every workflow has four required components.